shaobos/wist-backend/README.md

 Welcome to Rest.li
 ==================

-This is a rest.li application using gradle as the build system.
+This is a rest.li application using Gradle as the build system.

 #Setup
 ##Build
-To build for the first time, use gradle 1.8 or greater and run:
+To build for the first time, use Gradle 1.8 or greater and run:

 ```
 gradle build :wist-server:JettyRunWar